mainkoon81/ooo-Bayesian-Introduction/README.md

 In the settings where data is scarce and precious and hard to obtain, it is difficult to conduct a large-scale controlled experiment, thus we cannot spare any effort to make the best use of available input. `With small data, it is important to **quantify uncertainty**` and that’s precisely what Bayesian approach is good at.
 In Bayesian Modeling, there are two main flavours:
  - **B. Statistical Modeling:**
    - Multilevel/Hierarchical Modeling(Regression?)
- - **C. probabilistic Machine Learning approach and non-parametric approaches:** using data for a computer to learn automatically from it.
+ - **C. probabilistic Machine Learning approach:** using data for a computer to learn automatically from it.
 It outputs probabilistic predictions...that's why probabilistic.. also these probabilities are only statements of belief from a classifier.
    - __1) Generative modeling:__ One can sample or generate examples from it.
 Compare with classifiers(discriminative model to model `P(y|x)` to discriminate between classes based on x), **a generative model is concerned with joint distribution `P(y,x)`**.
 It’s more difficult to estimate that distribution, but **it allows sampling** and of course one can get `P(y|x)` from `P(y,x)`.
      - **LDA:** You start with a matrix where `rows` are **documents**, `columns` are **words** and `each element` is a **count of a given word** in a given document.
 LDA “factorizes” this matrix of size n x d into two matrices, documents/topics (n x k) and topics/words (k x d). you can’t multiply those two matrices to get the original, but since the appropriate rows/columns sum to one, **you can “generate” a document**.

+__[Non-Parametric]__
-   - __2) Bayesian non-parametrics Modeling:__ the number of parameters in a model can grow as more data become available.
+ - **A. Bayesian non-parametrics Modeling:** the number of parameters in a model can grow as more data become available.
 This is similar to SVM, for example, where the algorithm chooses support vectors from the training points.
 Nonparametrics include **Hierarchical Dirichlet Process** version of LDA(where the number of topics chooses itself automatically), and **Gaussian Processes**.
-     - **1.Gaussian Processes:** It is somewhat similar to SVM - both use **kernels** and have similar **scalability**(which has been vastly improved throughout the years by using approximations).
+   - __1) Gaussian Processes:__ It is somewhat similar to SVM - both use **kernels** and have similar **scalability**(which has been vastly improved throughout the years by using approximations).
      - A natural formulation for GP is **`regression`**, with **classification** as an afterthought.
 For SVM, it’s the other way around.
 As most “normal” methods provide **point estimates**, Bayesian counterparts, like Gaussian processes, also output **uncertainty estimates** while SVM are not.
 Even a sophisticated method like GP normally operates on an **assumption of homoscedasticity**, that is, uniform noise levels.
 In reality, noise might differ across input space (be heteroscedastic).
      - Gaussian Distribution is ...

-     - **2.Dirichlet Process:**
+   - __2) Dirichlet Process:__

 ### > Model_01.
 Bayesian LM